DETAILED ACTION

 receiving a guide request of a first route to a first destination; (See at least [0034]: “…when a destination is set by the driver, the navigation controller 121 identifies the latitude and longitude of the destination.
 Next, the navigation controller 121 searches a travel route from the current location of the vehicle 100 to the destination by referring to the map information database 122…”)

-comparing an amount of power required for driving of the first route with a battery charge amount of the mobility device; and (See at least Fig. 2 & [0058]: “…the driving support 111 determines whether the sum E'' of consumption energy of sections from the section 1 to the section n is greater than the remaining charge of the battery 113 (Step S31)…”)
+comparing an amount of power required for driving of the first route with a battery charge amount of the mobility device; (See at least Fig. 2 & [0058]: “…the driving support 111 determines whether the sum E'' of consumption energy of sections from the section 1 to the section n is greater than the remaining charge of the battery 113 (Step S31)…”)

-Ogawa additionally discloses:
+Ogawa additionally teaches:

-Regarding claim 9, Ogawa discloses:
+Regarding claim 9, Ogawa teaches:

 A navigation system of a mobility device, comprising: (See at least Abstract: “A travel support device includes a mode planner.
 The mode planner selects one of a first mode, in which the state of charge of a battery is not maintained, and a second mode, in which the state of charge of the battery is maintained, based on a road load in each section on a travel route, thereby planning a travel mode…”)